 If you violate a restrictive covenant and neighbors complain about that violation, SPOA or individual property owners will enforce the covenant.
-SPOA will review any complaints, discuss those complaints with homeowners, make a decision at a SPOA meeting regarding any action that must be taken and notify homeowners about that decision.
-If the situation is not resolved according to SPOA recommended actions, legal action will follow.
+SPOA will review any complaints, discuss those complaints with homeowners, make a decision at an SPOA meeting regarding any action that must be taken, and notify homeowners about that decision.
+If the situation is not resolved according to SPOA's recommended actions, legal action will follow.

 Single Family Home

 Town House- Row House